An Amendment needs to be processed against a Purchase Order in the following situations:

 - Changing account.
 You can change the account(s) directly on the Payment Request document, as long as you are not changing to a Federally-funded account.
 If changing to a Federally-funded account, you will need to process an amendment first before processing the Payment Request document.*

-- Cost difference is less than $100 between PO and Invoice.
+- Price increase is less than $100 between PO and Invoice.
 In that case, the payment adjustment can be made right on the Payment Request document.

 - Changing Sales Tax to Use Tax Calculation and Vice-Versa.
 There is an indicator on the Payment Request document that allows you to change the type of tax (Sales or Use) that calculates on the Payment Request document.